Nelonn/ZipLib/README.md

 # ZipLib #
 ZipLib is a lightweight C++11 library for working with ZIP archives with ease.
-The very useful feature of ZipLib is that **it is built around STL streams, no additional dependencies (boost) are required**.
+The very useful feature of ZipLib is that **it is built around STL streams, no additional dependencies (like boost) are required**.

 ## Features ##
 * Compression/decompresion using the DEFLATE algorithm